MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 ### ✔️ DO use weekly or monthly snapshots for trend queries that span a long time period

 By default, all the snapshot tables are modeled as *daily snapshot fact* tables.
-If you query for a time range it will get a value for each day.
+If you query for a time range it gets a value for each day.
 Long time ranges result in a large number of records.
 If you don't need such high precision, you can use weekly or even monthly snapshots.

 You can do so with other filter expressions to remove days that don't finish a given week or month.
 Use the `IsLastDayOfPeriod` property, which was added to Analytics with this scenario in mind.
 This property is of type `Microsoft.VisualStudio.Services.Analytics.Model.Period` and can determine if a day finishes in different periods (for example, weeks, months, and so on).